 ICT staff deliver a variety of different services so people with different qualifications, knowledge and skills are needed.
 You may have a background in web development or IT helpdesks for example.

 Entry requirements will differ depending on the role but it may be possible to enter an entry-level post with no formal qualifications, but GCSEs or equivalent qualifications are an advantage.
-Apprenticeships in health informatics are also available.
-Find out more on the City and Guilds website.
-Other roles will require specific professional qualifications such as computer science.

 Staff working in ICT will need good technical skills and an ability to diagnose problems systematically.